Hot flushes and hormone therapy

-Also, talk to your doctor or care team so that they can recommend helpful lifestyle changes and medications.
+Also, talk to your doctor, care team or hauora provider so that they can recommend helpful lifestyle changes and medications.

-Some of the best things you can do to improve hot flashes include cutting back on alcohol, caffeine and smoking.
+Some of the best things you can do to improve hot flushes include cutting back on alcohol, caffeine and smoking.
 In fact, try to stop smoking altogether.
 You can find resources online to help you quit.
-You can also ask your doctor or care team for help.
+You can also ask your doctor, care team or hauora provider for help.